infloraclient/infloraclient.github.io/README.md

 Simply just go to https://infloraclient.github.io/# and click launch, and you should be good to go!

 ### Also, Please report any bugs in the client by making a issue.

+### Contributors:

+Woody, made the UI & GUI and the website itself.

+Monkeyghg, The Founder of Inflora-Client, and made the features of the Client!